alexwlchan/alexwlchan.net/src/_drafts/personal-archive-of-the-web.md

 ---
 layout: post
-title: Building a personal archive of the web, the slow way
+title: Building a personal archive of the web, the&nbsp;slow&nbsp;way
 summary: |
   How I built a web archive by hand, the tradeoffs between manual and automated archiving, and what I learnt about preserving the web.
 tags: